The Strengths Initiative

 - Activities and Exercise

-In an effort to fully saturate The University of Tampa with Strengths Initiative, the Office of Student Success is happy to provide a code and various trainings to all faculty and staff members on campus.
+In an effort to fully saturate The University of Tampa with Strengths Initiative, the Office of Student Transition and Persistence is happy to provide a code and various trainings to all faculty and staff members on campus.
 Please email firstname.lastname@example.org

 for more information.